100rabhsah/FakeNews/README.md

 # Hybrid Fake News Detection Model

 A hybrid deep learning model for fake news detection using BERT and BiLSTM with attention mechanism.
+This project was developed as part of the Data Mining Laboratory course under the guidance of Dr. Kirti Kumari.

+## Project Overview

+This project implements a state-of-the-art fake news detection system that combines the power of BERT (Bidirectional Encoder Representations from Transformers) with BiLSTM (Bidirectional Long Short-Term Memory) and attention mechanisms.
+The model is designed to effectively identify fake news articles by analyzing their textual content and linguistic patterns.

 ## Project Structure